simphony/docs/docs/source/working_with_ontologies.md

 ### Limitations

+At the moment, there are a few limitations on the supported features of OWL ontologies and RDFS vocabularies.

+#### OWL ontologies

-At the moment, not all predicates of OWL ontologies are taken into consideration.
+Not all predicates of OWL ontologies are taken into consideration.
 Among the used ones are:

 - `RDF.type` to determine the type of the entities.